Laissez Faire, Market Economy

 According to the invisible hand of the market theory, the sustainable competitive advantage for companies is the people who work there.
 The unprecedented economic growth of recent times is due in part to the explosive growth of knowledge economy and the transformation of work from muscle power to brain power.

 Market Magic is a web-based market simulation designed to introduce students to key concepts in managerial economics.
 The laws of supply and demand are demonstrated when students act as buyers and sellers in a theoretical market.
-As the market progresses through a number of rounds and the price converges toward an equilibrium point, the "invisible hand" of the market reveals itself.
+As the market progresses through a number of rounds and the price converges toward an equilibrium point, the invisible hand of the market reveals itself.

 Money creation in stock exchanges takes place in the private sector.
 That means that it is subject to the "invisible hand of the market".
 There may be temporary disruptions, but markets always return to a state of equilibrium.
 A situation in which the demand and supply of money, goods and services are more or less in line with each other.
 Temporary imbalances are nothing to worry about, as sooner or later, the "invisible hand of the market" will adjust these automatically.

 Economists have no problem with money creation by the private sector.
 As long as the invisible hand of the market is allowed to do its work the balance will be restored.
-Economic purists object to government intervention in markets because any government rule, regulation or other form of action that affects the market fetters the invisible hand and affects the hands capacity to restore equilibrium.
+Economic purists object to government intervention in markets because any government rule, regulation or other form of action that affects the market fetters the invisible hand of the market and affects the hands capacity to restore equilibrium.